jamisoncrawford/applied-stats/README.md

-# Intro to Applied Statistics
+# Get the Picture?
+An Introduction to Efficient, Effective, & Elegant Data Visualization

 An introductory course for undergraduates on applied statistics in spreadsheet software.